 The Best Time to Hike to Kotor Fortress

-In high season, you should go early in the morning (the ticket man starts work at 8 so you can climb the stairs for free before then!) to watch the sunrise, or late in the afternoon to avoid being too hot.
+In high season, you should go early in the morning (the ticket man starts work at 8am so you can climb the stairs for free before then!) to watch the sunrise, or late in the afternoon to avoid being too hot.

-It’s especially nice to hike up to the fortress in the late afternoon because not only can you avoid the heat, but this is the time when many backpackers gather at the top with cold beers and snacks, and it’s a really nice atmosphere.
+It’s especially nice to hike up to the fortress in the late afternoon because not only can you avoid the heat, but this is the time when people gather at the top and it’s a really nice atmosphere.

 (Pro tip: in high season, there is a guy selling cold drinks at Kotor Fortress, but they are very overpriced so I recommend going to a supermarket beforehand.)